 8.1.3.
-Summon assistance
+Summon Assistance

-• If emergency assistance is required (e.g. ambulance, fire brigade etc.,) ring the specified number stated in appendix-1 to report the details of the incidence and ask for the service required.
+• If emergency assistance is required (e.g. ambulance, fire brigade etc.,) ring the specified number stated in Article 6 above to report the details of the incidence and ask for the service required.

 8.2.
-Incident reporting
+Incident Reporting